node-config/node-config/README.md

     $ node billing.js -config smokeTest.js -Customers.dbPort 5985

-This results in a *config* object in the *Customer* module with these values:
+This results in a *config* object in the *Customers* module with these values:

     {
       dbHost: 'smokin-db',